Wondering what the minimum credit score is for a home loan? The answer is…it’s complicated!

 There is no set minimum credit score to buy a home.
-Requirements vary from loan program to loan program, lender to lender, and even from borrower to borrower.
+Requirements vary depending on the loan program and the lender.
 Some loan programs will accept borrowers with low and no credit scores.
+Others require higher scores.

-Your credit score is not the only factor that affects your loan approval.
+However, your credit score is not the only factor that affects your loan approval.
 Approval is based on your entire borrower profile!
 This includes your income, work history, assets, credit history, etc. If 2 borrowers have the exact same credit score, one may be denied based on their specific risk factors while the other may be approved.
-See……it’s complicated!

-Federally qualified lenders issue FHA mortgage loans, and the U.S. Federal Housing Authority, a division of the U.S. Department of Housing and Urban Development, insures them.
+Federally qualified lenders issue FHA mortgage loans.
+The U.S. Federal Housing Authority, a division of the U.S. Department of Housing and Urban Development, insures them.
 These loans are an attractive option for many borrowers, not just first-time homeowners.

-FHA loans are available to borrowers with credit scores as low as 500.
+The minimum credit score for a home loan using FHA is 500.
 Borrowers with scores under 580 will need to have a 10% down payment.

 The Veterans Administration does not set a minimum credit score; however, lenders do impose their own limits.
-Some lenders will go down to a 500 credit score and will also do loans for borrowers without a credit score.
+Some lenders will go down to a 500 credit score.
+Additionally, some lenders will do loans for borrowers without a credit score.

 Private lenders offer conventional loans, also called conforming loans.
-These loans are not guaranteed or insured by a government agency.
+These loans meet the guidelines set forth by Fannie Mae or Freddie Mac.

 A note for Borrowers with No and Low Credit Scores

-While it’s not impossible to qualify for a home loan with a low credit score or no credit score, it does make it harder to qualify.
+It’s not impossible to qualify for a home loan with a low credit score or no credit score.
+However, it does make it harder to qualify.
 If you have a low credit score or you do not have a credit score, lenders will look more critically at other risk factors that you may have.
-This includes recent late payments, collection accounts, the amount of funds you have saved up, employment history and the time at your current job, etc.
+This includes recent late payments, collection accounts, how much money you have in checking and savings, employment history, the time at your current job, etc.

 If you do not have a credit score, it means that the credit bureaus do not have enough information about you to give you a score.
-While there are some options available to borrowers without a credit score, most lenders will require that you provide proof of payment history on “alternative trade lines”.
-These are lines of credit or utilities that do not report to the credit bureaus, such as rent, cell phone, electric, cable/internet, car insurance, etc. Acceptable “alternative trade line” accounts must meet certain criteria.
+While there are some options available to borrowers without a credit score, most lenders will require that you provide proof of payment history on “alternative tradelines”.
+These are lines of credit or utilities that do not report to the credit bureaus.
+This may include rent, cell phone, electric, cable/internet, car insurance, etc. Acceptable “alternative tradeline” accounts must meet certain criteria.
 The account must be in your name, it must be 12 months old, every payment must have been made on time every single month, and proof of payment must be provided on the creditor’s letterhead.

 Getting Approved with Low or No Credit Scores